suphawadeeth/coral-spawning/README.md

 The gene exchange and mutation allow revolution.
 This will help coral to adapt to any changes that could happen in the future and/or the change that is happening now.

-# Question & Hypothesis
+# Questions
-Coral is an animal but it cannot move around. **How does it find a mate and have sexual intercourse?**
+Coral is an animal but it cannot move around.
+- **How does it find a mate and have sexual intercourse?**

 And that's why the topic. **Coral spawning!**
 Corals release eggs and sperm into the open water in a massive amount.
 So that there will be more chances for the eggs and sperm to meet and fertilize.